-In 2002, hearings began before the Allahabad High Court on to determine who owns the site.
-On September 30th 2010, a three-judge Division Bench of the Allahabad High Court at Lucknow held that although the site is indeed the birthplace of Ram, both the parties are held to be in joint possession of the entire premises in dispute.
+In 2002, hearings began before the Allahabad High Court to determine who has 'title' to the disputed land.
+On September 30th 2010, a three-judge Division Bench of the Allahabad High Court at Lucknow held that although the site is indeed the birthplace of Ram, all parties are held to be in joint possession of the entire premises in dispute.
 The Bench ordered a partition of the site equally among the U.P.
 Sunni Central Waqf Board, Nirmohi Akhara and Ram Lalla (the deity).

 The decision was appealed by the Sunni Waqf Board at the Supreme Court.
 In May 2011, the Supreme Court stayed the Allahabad High Court judgment.
 The stay ensured status quo: one priest would continue to worship in the makeshift temple built at the site.

 The appeals are now being heard by a three-judge bench comprising CJI Dipak Misra, Justices Ashok Bhushan and Abdul Nazeer.

 Which party, Sunni Wakf Board or Ram Lalla has title to Babri-Ramjanmbhoomi site?